 SEND US YOUR NEWS: email@example.com

-Bridgewater is now led by seven precinct councilors, 1 per precinct, and 2 at large councilors, with an appointed town manager, assessor, tax collector, for a total of 9 councilors.
-This is from the majority Yes vote on #1 at the April 24, 2010 annual town election, to change from a 5 person elected board of selectmen to a 9 person town council, and thus abolishing the annual town meeting.
+Bridgewater governed by seven precinct councilors, 1 per precinct, and 2 at large councilors, with an appointed town manager, assessor, tax collector, for a total of 9 councilors.
+This change from a 5 person elected board of selectmen to a 9 person town council, happened April 24, 2010 at an annual town meeting, abolishing the town meeting form of government for the town.

-The town is also home to Bridgewater State University, a public liberal arts university that was originally founded as a teachers school in 1840.
+As part of the Bridgewater Raynham Regional School District Bridgewater operates it’s own elementary and middle schools, and hosts the common high school.
+Home to Bridgewater State University, originally founded as a teachers school in 1840.
 It is the largest of the state’s nine state universities outside of the University of Massachusetts system.

 Bridgewater, MA Links: